Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

 The ``schema`` attribute should contain a valid (and stable) url to a json schema describing the returned (or expected) object (only the data part of an API response).
 The ``doc`` attribute should contain a valid (and stable) url to the documentation for this resource.
 This attribute is intended for humans exploring the api.
+The ``name`` attribute is the display name of the link.
+A client can show this name to the a human user.

 Rationale Behind the Format